AGLDWG/docs/ToRv2.md

 ## 4. Terms of Reference

-_EDITING NOTE_: ensure the ToR cover all our Objectives and the actual activities we are realyl doing.
+_EDITING NOTE_: ensure the ToR cover all our Objectives and the actual activities we are really doing.

 The AGLDWG will work to achieve its Objectives by doing the following: